Collaborative writing: As an educational tool

-Collaborative writing is an approach to writing that many educators use every day, it helps to improve writing skills by making students team up with one another to handle an assignment.
+Collaborative writing is an approach to writing that many educators use every day.
+It helps to improve writing skills by making students team up with one another to handle an assignment.
 Collaborative writing can make a big difference in students' writing because when working with others they will be forced to share ideas and writing styles with each other.
-The other thing about collaborative writing is the fact that it can be used in online schooling and in-person schooling, it is better in person though because it's easier to communicate with each other and peer review one another.
+The other thing about collaborative writing is the fact that it can be used in online schooling and in-person schooling; it is better in person, though, because it's easier to communicate with each other and peer review one another.
 Collaborative writing can also improve confidence when talking to each other.

 Research conducted by scholars about collaborative writing in education began in the early 1900s.
 Research discovered that language exchangers between peers to create these writings were beneficial and they called them language-related episodes.
 This is due to learners being able to socialize their language of choice and they were learning while discussing ideas, which allowed students to learn from each other.
 Worksheets tend to focus on language structures, while collaborative writing focuses more on the speech part of language.
-Collaborative writing also helps students to learn new writing styles such as analyzing writing.
-According to Vanderbilt University, "Collaboration gives students practice in analyzing writing.
-It is easier to see where a classmate's writing is going awry than it is to find flaws in one's own prose" (Vanderbilt University).
+Collaborative writing may also aid in the development of critical analysis skills, as errors and areas for potential revisions are often more easily identifiable in others' writing.

 Grouping seems to be very important when it comes to collaborative writing, as larger groups tend to share more ideas whereas smaller groups share fewer ideas and tend to focus on grammar.
 Another way to have a strong collaborative writing process is to have good communication and division of roles.
 According to Campbell, "it is helpful to ensure everyone knows their role.
 Sometimes, a project can get going, but many people do not know exactly who is responsible for what" (Campbell 2023).
 Students also perform better face-to-face since there is more discussion.
 It is also discovered that students who are silent still benefit from collaborative writing by observing their peer's writings.

 Some students still may favor individual writing since the process is easier and less time-consuming.
 Students' opinions on collaborative writing may also be swayed by their experience, such as if team members delete or add text without discussion with their group, or some instructors are even concerned that group presentations allow weaker students to depend on stronger ones for success (Dartmouth).
 It is also stated that generally, students with more communication and discussions will have a positive view of collaborative writing.